top of page

 Mimi Jacobson C.P.D.T

 So...what's so special about me, you might ask yourself.
 Well, nothing at all, really.
 I just seem to have a knack for understanding dogs, and have been called a dog whisperer on occasion.

 I always wanted to teach, so becoming an obedience trainer after the success of our home based dog daycare, just made sense.

-I received my formal training and certification from Canadian Institute of Professional Dog Training founder, Tony Parker, a Master Dog Trainer and esteemed behaviourist.
+I received my formal training and certification from Canadian Institute of Professional Dog Training founder, Tony Parker, a Master Dog Trainer and esteemed behaviorist.

 Personally, I have many years experience with dogs.
 We had two toy Poodles and a Yellow Lab in the family growing up in Sweden, and mom brought them here to Canada when we all moved here back in 1979.
 When we moved to the Okanagan we took on little Buttons.
 A Chi mix.
 Then I found Bowie, a Border Collie, when I was in my twenties, and he was an awesome Frisbee dog.
 We also had Spike and Sugar, a Morkie and Pom.

 Many ask me to train their dogs so they don't have to, and then want to come pick them up when I'm done.
-Basic Obedience can work that way as long as you know the hand signals and command words, and can show patience and love.
+Basic Obedience can work that way as long as you know the hand signals and commands, and show patience and love.
 Dogs respect that.
-This can be done, but when they don't understand basic rules on behavior and their boundaries, or how to enforce them in a calm assertive way, then it won't work.
-I could get your dog to do what I want it to right away, in most cases...but can they get the dog to do that once they are back home?

 I decided to start teaching the owner how to communicate and own their space, set some rules and uphold the boundaries they have set in their home and life, so they don't end up frustrated and regretting even getting the dog.
+You need to know how to communicate before you teach obedience.

 I suggest you learn Pack Leadership, so you will know how to train your own dog, because training continues throughout their life, always learning new things and exploring new places.
 With good communication, you can teach your dog to do almost anything.
-They really are our best friends!

 My home_edited.jpg